Qengineering/Traffic-Counter-RPi_64-bit/README.md

 ## Final remark.
 It's a lot of room for improvement.
 The current NanoDet model has been trained with the COCO set.
 In everyday use, you don't need all 80 classes when monitoring traffic.
 Only a few classes could do that.
 It makes the model faster and more accurate.<br>
 Another improvement could be the tracker.
 Here we use the [Byte Tracking](https://github.com/Qengineering/NanoDet-Tracking-ncnn-RPi_64-bit).
 Because only traffic moves to or from the camera, tracking can be simplified.
-And on the other hand be more robust.
+And on the other hand, be more robust.
 As you will experience, traffic towards the camera is harder to detect than traffic driving away.<br>

 ------------